 Christian Community Service Learning Requirement

 Students are required to complete a total of 100 hours of service, which includes a minimum of 50 SHED hours.
 “SHED” refers to community service completed directly with the Sick, Homeless, Elderly, and Disabled.
 These are communities that are sometimes underserved and forgotten, so it is our calling as a Catholic Marianist school to reach out to these communities in the Archbishop Riordan family spirit.
-Given this community need, all CCSL requirements can be met by completed only SHED service.
+Given this community need, all CCSL requirements can be met by completing only SHED service.
 View upcoming service opportunities here

 Please see this document that lists required hours by division, a list of SHED suggested sites, and definition of Support hours.